This page contains my brief responses to frequently asked questions. If you have additional questions, feel free to contact me.

 Q: Which services do you provide?

-- relationship counselling for partners and metamours, including D/s relationships
+- Relationship Therapy for partners and metamours, including D/s relationships

 - psychotherapy workshops & groups

 - clinical education, professional development, supervision, & consultancy

 - tutoring for students of psychology, statistics, health, & related disciplines

 To meet the accessibility needs of a wide range of people, I offer these services:

 - In person in Melbourne, Victoria & Sydney, Australia